scotthendrickson/cats-and-dogz/README.md

 For the thatCatTemp.html and thatDogTemp.html files, setup your html structure similarly but display the individual animal content, such as breed, image, activity, affection, and the description.
 And also, feel free to use filler content for this step.

 Go ahead to your browser and test your content.
 Now that we have created templates that are linked to the state config, we should be able to see them appear when the url has an appropriate extension.
-In the url add the file extensions in to ensure that your views are displaying as expected.
+For example use the following url extension to test the dogz page : http://localhost:8080/#/dogz.

+If everything works correctly, go through the index.html file and the template files, and add any ui-sref attributes that would be necessary to connect to the different views.

 ### Setup the cat and dog controllers
 ####